 New York Court of Appeals Records and Briefs

-Digital access to the records and briefs from the New York Court of Appeals Records and Briefs, dating all the way back to inception and available in a fully searchable, image-based PDF format.
+Digital access to the records and briefs from the New York Court of Appeals Records and Briefs, starting with 96 NY2D and available in a fully searchable, image-based PDF format.

 About the New York Court of Appeals Records and Briefs Database